Nuclear Liabilities Fund: History

 Part of the Fund's interest in British Energy was realised on 31 May 2007, when it converted approximately 30% of its entitlement to British Energy's free cashflow into 450 million British Energy shares.
 These were immediately sold to investors at a price of £5.20 per share, raising £2.34 billion.

 On 19 January 2009, the Fund sold its remaining 36% interest in British Energy following the takeover of the company by EDF Energy.
 The sale raised a further £4.421 billion, taking the total Fund value at that date to £8.3 billion.
 This is to be invested to fund the long term decommissioning costs of EDF's eight former British Energy nuclear stations, plus certain other contracted and uncontracted nuclear liabilities relating to the assets as they arise.

+By 2025, the fund has paid out £2.4bn to discharge decommissioning liabilities, and held £20.7bn, mostly in the National Loans Fund.
+It has interests in the Sizewell C nuclear power station project, and grid battery projects.